 The sitcom seems to be holding its own.
 Writers continue to journey to Hollywood in droves (although you can write from virtually anywhere in the world and get a sitcom script optioned, everyone in the business asserts you must live in Hollywood to ensure its success).
 Producers continue to option scripts and ideas.
 And production companies continue to make pilots.

 The sitcom genre is also beginning to branch out to new venues.
 The proliferation of cameras -- hand-held, computer and even cell phone -- have created an explosion of vlogs, indie films, Web soaps and online shorts.
 The Internet-born sitcom or Web sitcom is a short situational comedy written, acted and produced for the Web.
 "Break a Leg" is an example of an Internet-born sitcom.
 Written and produced by two brothers, Vlad and Yuri Baranovsky through their San Francisco-based company Late Again Films, the show is about a man who gets a sitcom deal.
 In addition to this Web sitcom, there are several blogs and vlogs that chronicle the process, progression and success of hopeful Hollywood writers.

-To learn more about sitcoms and other related topics, look over the links on the next page.
+To learn more about sitcoms and other related topics, look over the links below.